 7134m Pik Lenin is well known for predominantly two reasons; as one of the “easiest” 7000m climbs in the world, and as the site of the worst mountaineering accident, by fatality count, to ever occur.
-Lenin’s tragic history created a certain feeling of eeriness about the mountain for me, as the present position of Camp 2 stands very close to the site of the earthquake induced avalanche/collapse which killed 43 climbers in 1990.
-Meanwhile, the mountain’s designation as “easy” strikes me as an inside joke of sorts.
+The mountain’s designation as “easy” strikes me as an inside joke of sorts.
 The climb is very much a non-technical glacier slog, and Lenin is frequently summited by relatively inexperienced climbers.
 However, the high altitude, long distances, expedition nature of climbing from an unacclimated start, and the fierce weather of the area make Lenin a considerably more involving climb than its mild technical grade may initially suggest.
+Images and a detailed trip report from my successful 2017 Pik Lenin expedition can be found here.

 In deciding to attempt Pik Lenin I felt that I would be following a very logical approach to making my first 7000m summit.
 A non-technical 7000m mountain seemed a good progression from walk-up and moderately technical 6000m climbs.
 The nature of the climb also seemed conducive to undertaking the expedition independently above basecamp, and perhaps even entirely solo – as much as one can ‘solo’ a mountain as popular as Lenin.
 After a fairly moderate five month training cycle I sorted out service for access and basecamp logistics, hiring Kyrgyz operator Ak-Sai Travel for this, planned out a balanced supply of food for my high camps, put together an acclimation plan, and booked airfare for Bishkek, Kyrgyzstan.